the-turing-way/the-turing-way/book/website/afterword/glossary.md

   A tool for installing, managing, and uninstalling software packages including specific versions.

 Persistent Identifier
-  A long-lived method for identifying a resource that is unique, and widely understandable by a community.
+  A long-lasting reference to a document, file, web page, or other digital object for identifying a resource that is unique, and widely understandable by a community.
+Also see: Digital Object Identifier.

 Pattern
   A pattern rule is a rule that contains exactly one % character in the target, which can be used to match a part of a filename.